Understanding and Solving the Integral of 1/(3x)

 Introduction: What is an Integral?

 The integral of 1/(3x) is a specific type of integral called an indefinite integral because it doesn't have defined limits of integration.
 This means the result will include an arbitrary constant, often represented as "+C".
 This constant accounts for the fact that the derivative of a constant is always zero.
-Therefore, many functions can have the same derivative.
+Which means, many functions can have the same derivative.

 Step-by-Step Solution: Integrating 1/(3x)